Ninenzaka and Sannenzaka Preserved Districts - Kyoto

 Gotta love cats!

 Sannenzaka is known for its interesting shops that sell unique products like the Nishijin weavings and Kiyomizu pottery among others.
-Aside from that this district is also the main thoroughfare to Kiyomizudera (Temple), hence it gets quite crowded not only with tourists but also pilgrims.
-What's good about this area though is that cars are prohibited to enter but then again, expect human traffic especially during the spring season.
+Aside from that, this district is also the main thoroughfare to Kiyomizudera (Temple), hence it gets quite crowded not only with tourists but also pilgrims.
+What's good about this area though is that cars are prohibited from entering but then again, expect human traffic, especially during the spring season.

 We got to visit Ninenzaka and Sannenzaka Preserved Districts during the 4th day of our 2019 Japan trip.